redis-developer/redis-om-python-flask-skeleton-app/README.md

 We'd love to see what you build with Redis Stack and Redis OM.
 [Join the Redis community on Discord](https://discord.gg/redis) to chat with us about all things Redis OM and Redis Stack.

+[Watch the workshop video](https://www.youtube.com/watch?v=PPT1FElAS84) that accompanies this application on YouTube.

 ## Overview

 This application demonstrates common data manipulation patterns using Redis OM, an API built with Flask and a simple domain model.